Eugenius760/readme-homework8/README1.md

 ## Questions

-If you have any questions or concerns, please contact me at dsa.
+If you have any questions or concerns, please contact me at williams.de39@gmail.com.
-Also find me at [My GitHub](https://github.com/ad)
+Also find me at [My GitHub](https://github.com/eugenius760)